26. Annex A1 - Citing multiple names

 Date Published

 As with any conflict between marks, citations in respect of this scenario will depend on the likelihood of the two trade marks being confused within the relevant market.
-The tests for citation requires that there be a real tangible danger of confusion occurring if the two trade marks are used in relation to similar or closely related goods/services.
+The tests require that there be a real tangible danger of confusion occurring if the two trade marks are used in relation to similar or closely related goods/services.

 To assist in making this decision, examiners need to consider the following: